 Calico Rock Elementary School

-- Calico Rock Elementary School's student population of 226 students has grown by 9% over five school years.
+- Calico Rock Elementary School's student population of 232 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2010)|

 |Grades Offered||Grades Kindergarten-6|

 |Total Classroom Teachers||20 teachers|

 - Calico Rock Elementary School is ranked within the top 50% of all 1,008 schools in Arkansas (based off of combined math and reading proficiency testing data) for the 2017-18 school year.